CoryWBoris/Roland_A_PRO/README.md

 4. Replace Roland_A_PRO.pyc in the Roland_A_PRO folder with this Roland_A_PRO.py file
 5. Restart Ableton or open Ableton if not open

+## Use of Pause Button for Roland A Pro Series
 Enjoy a pause button!
-This script allows the pause button which is midi CC 27 on the Roland A Pro series to stop and continue where playing just like a pause button.
+This script allows the pause button which is midi CC 27 on the Roland A Pro series to stop and continue where playing just like a real pause button!
+Also, sit back and enjoy some ice cream for the time you saved from hitting the stop button or pressing spacebar and shift!

 How the pause button works:
 If playing and not recording, this button will pause, and play as expected.